Want to smoke fish and cheese in your backyard? Learn how to build a DIY cold smoker with our step-by-step guide.

 Are you looking for a way to know how to build a cold smoker?
 Let’s start by defining what cold smoking is.
 Then we can look at what you need to do and the small details involved.
-Smoking meat involves introducing flavours to food using very minimal heat.
+Smoking meat involves introducing flavors to food using very minimal heat.
 This is the core of what makes it a cold smoker.

 Cold smoking, introduces smoke and fumes into the meat.
-Because of this, it is imperative to ensure that the wood that you use is safe, and also introduces a pleasant flavour.
+Because of this, it is imperative to ensure that the wood that you use is safe, and also introduces a pleasant flavor.
 A cold smoker will help you make smoked meats that can easily be used as cold meat.
 In this article, we take a look at how you can build a cold smoker yourself.
 Let’s take a look, shall we?

 How do I maintain low temperatures in a cold smoker?

 The presence of smoke insinuates that there is a certain amount of burning going on.
 The question now is how do you have a heat source, to produce smoke, and yet still maintain low temperatures, so that you can achieve low temperatures.
 The aim is to keep the temperatures below 40degrees.

 The importance of keeping the surrounding temperature below 40 degrees is to balance out the heat inside the smoker with the cold temperatures outside.
-You can also help maintain the temperature by putting an aluminium drip pan with ice in the smoke chamber.
+You can also help maintain the temperature by putting an aluminum drip pan with ice in the smoke chamber.
 Make sure that it is placed just between the firebox and the food.

 The ideal time to do cold smoking is during the cold months of the year.
 But if you want to do it at any other time, then you need to keep the temperature down.
 You can do this by opening the intake damper as well as the chimney by approximately half an inch.

 Materials and tools